 Benefits of Safety Glasses

-• Safety glasses are heat resistant and protect the eyes from sparks and flames.
+- Protective safety glasses are heat-resistant and protect the eyes from sparks and flames.

 Features of Safety Glasses by the American National Standards Institute (ANSI)

-• The American National Standards Institute (ANSI) is an organization that sets standards for manufacturing of products.
+The American National Standards Institute (ANSI) is an organization that sets standards for manufacturing of products.
 The ANSI has also set standards for safety eyewear.
-The lenses in safety eye glasses should be impact resistant and be able to pass what is known as a ‘drop-ball’ test.
+The lenses in safety eyeglasses should be impact resistant and be able to pass what is known as a ‘drop-ball’ test.
 In this test, a ball is dropped onto the lens of safety eyeglasses from a considerable distance.
-If the lens can withstand this impact, then it is fit for being used in safety eyewear.
+If the lens can withstand this impact, then it can be used as safety eyewear.
 If the lens shatters, cracks, or breaks, then it cannot be used for safety glasses.

-• Frames of safety glasses are heat resistant and prevent the lens from being pushed into the eyes of the wearer.
+- Frames of safety glasses are heat-resistant and prevent the lens from pushing into the eyes of the wearer.

-• Most safety eye glasses are made from plastic polycarbonate lenses.
+- Most safety eyeglasses are some sort of plastic polycarbonate lenses.
 These are much more durable, stronger, and more impact resistant than lenses of regular eyewear.

-• Safety eyewear should be of the right fit.
-It should not only cover your eyes fully, but also fit perfectly so as to cover the tops and sides of your eyes.
+- Safety eyewear need to fit correctly.
+It should not only cover your eyes fully, but also fit perfectly to cover the tops and sides of your eyes.